skawo/GodMode9-with-Cartridge-Fixer/README.md

 6. If the Verify fails, go into "NCSD image options" and choose "Fix cartridge corruption".
 7. After the fixer finishes, go into "NCSD image options" again and choose "Verify".

 <b>This will take a while.
 As in, it can take more than a day for heavily corrupted carts.
-You can close the 3DS while this is happening - the process will continue.</b><br>​
+You can close the 3DS while this is happening.</b><br>​

 If the verification fails, try running the fixer process again.
 It may take several run-throughs before the whole cart is stabilized.